-3.6.1 Cloning is Dangerous for the Cloned
+Cloning is Dangerous for the Cloned

 This is the most current and the most widely accepted (even though not the most philosophically correct) argument against cloning.
-It holds that cloning a human organism is morally wrong because the practice of cloning poses great risk and danger for the clone.
+It holds that cloning a human organism is morally wrong because the practice of cloning poses great risks and dangers for the clone.
 People who hold to this position always cite the fate that befell Dolly as that which will befall any clone.
-Dolly developed immediately with gene of an adult ewe, and within few years of its birth suffered sicknesses meant for adult ewes, (arthritis and progressive lung disease)and finally died.
-Cloning a human being to suffer the fate of Dolly is nothing but mere wickedness, and is forbidden by the principle of non-maleficence.
+Dolly developed immediately with the gene of an adult ewe, and within a few years of its birth suffered sicknesses meant for adult ewes, (arthritis and progressive lung disease) and finally died.
+Cloning a human being to suffer the fate of Dolly is nothing but mere wickedness, and is forbidden by the principle of non- maleficence.

-3.6.2 Cloning will produce monsters
+Cloning will produce monsters

 This argument anticipates the possible misuse of human cloning if allowed.
 This is more of a slippery slope argument against cloning.
-Permitting cloning will engender a lot of other inhuman practices like eugenics, setting up stores for human spare parts, and finally for the reproduction of a superman or a monster.
-Also, scientists who have experimented on animal cloning hold that many cloned foetuses exhibit 'giantism', as they grow so large that it becomes impossible for them to be carried in any womb.
-If this happens in a human pregnancy what would be the fate of the pregnancy.
+Permitting cloning will engender a lot of other inhuman practices like eugenics, setting up stores for human spare parts, and finally the reproduction of a superman or a monster.
+Also, scientists who have experimented on animal cloning hold that many cloned fetuses exhibit 'giantism', as they grow so large that it becomes impossible for them to be carried in any womb.
+If this happens in a human pregnancy what would be the fate of the pregnancy?

-3.6.3 Cloning whittles down human autonomy
+Cloning whittles down human autonomy

 The Rubinstein argument against cloning holds that cloning is morally bad in itself as it will destroy the human dignity, autonomy, and freedom of the clone.
-A clone will not be allowed to develop into his own person.
+A clone will not be allowed to develop into his person.
 Rather he will be pushed into taking up the societal role of the person from whom he was cloned.

-3.6.4 Cloning usurps God's duty
+Cloning usurps God's duty

 Another argument against cloning is that it challenges the authority of God.
-God is conceived in many religions(Christianity, Judaism, ATR, and Islam) as the creator of man.
+God is conceived in many religions (Christianity, Judaism, ATR, and Islam) as the creator of man.
 Creating man in a laboratory is seen as an affront to God's authority.

-3.6.5 Cloning is Wasteful
+Cloning is Wasteful

 Opponents of cloning maintain that cloning is highly unnecessary and overly wasteful.
-Scientists report that, so far, successful manipulation of an egg cell occurs after 104 unsuccessful attempts.
+Scientists report that, so far, successful manipulation of an egg cell has occurred after 104 unsuccessful attempts.
 What this means is that valuable eggs are wasted in the course of trying to achieve a single cloning whose perfection no one is yet certain.